Volkssturm: Battle of Berlin

 Volkssturm members receiving orders in an entrenched position along the Oder River, February 1945.
 They possess a mixed assortment of firearms, including a VG 1-5, a MG 42 and a scope-equipped Karabiner 98k.
+These men were expected to die holding their position.

 Their most extensive use was during the Battle of Berlin, where Volkssturm units fought in many parts of the city.
 This battle was particularly devastating to its formations; however, many members fought to the death out of fear of being captured by the Soviets.
 The Volkssturm had a strength of about 60,000 in the Berlin area, formed into 92 battalions, of which about 30 battalions of Volkssturm I (those with some weapons) were sent to forward positions, while those of Volkssturm II (those without weapons) remained in the inner city.
 One of the few substantive fighting units left to defend Berlin was the LVI Panzer Corps, which occupied the southeastern sector of the town, whereas the remaining parts of the city were being defended by what remained of the SS, the Volkssturm, and the Hitler Youth formations.
 Nonetheless, a force of over 2.5 million Soviet troops, equipped with 6,250 tanks and over 40,000 artillery pieces, were assigned to capture the city, and the diminished remnants of the Wehrmacht were no match for them.
 Meanwhile, Hitler denounced every perceived "betrayal" to the inhabitants of the Führerbunker.
 Not eager to die what was thought to be a pointless death, many older members of the Volkssturm looked for places to hide from the approaching Soviet Army.